 The Waiheke Local Board area includes Waiheke Island along with Rangitoto, Motutapu, Motokorea, Motuihe, Ponui, Rākino and smaller islands, some of which are uninhabited reserves.
 Waiheke is the largest island.
 The Waiheke Local Board area (including Rākino and Ponui islands) is home to an estimated 9,790 people.
 More than 500,000 people visit Waiheke each year.
-Waiheke Island has around 40km of beaches and the eastern end is mainly farmland, vineyards and a regional park.
+Waiheke Island has around 40km of beaches and the eastern part is mostly farmland, vineyards and a regional park.

-Te Rerenga Wai $\bar{o}$ Tīkapa Moana - The Flowing Waters of Tīkapa Moana by Chris Bailey 2016
+Te Rerenga Wai ō Tīkapa Moana - The Flowing Waters of Tīkapa Moana by Chris Bailey 2016